Here are some of the frequently asked technical questions.

 How do I lower the front of my Type 2?

 To lower the front of your type 2 bus there are a few products available on the market.
-Narrowed and adjustable front beam suspension allows you to have different height settings so you can adjust and tune in the desired height, this type of modification lowers the centre of gravity and can make your type 2 more stable and give your kombi a nicer stance, adjustable beams will give you a up to 5″ drop, with the beam narrowed it will provide tyre to guard lip clearence when running low to avoid scrubbing.
+Narrowed and adjustable front beam suspension allows you to have different height settings so you can adjust and tune in the desired height, this type of modification lowers the centre of gravity and can make your type 2 more stable and give your kombi a nicer stance, adjustable beams will give you a up to 5″ drop, with the beam narrowed it will provide tyre to guard lip clearance when running low to avoid scrubbing.
 Early type 2’s have a king and link pin spindle arrangement and can be modified to be used in a drop spindle application, this will provide a drop of 3.5″ Late Bay window type 2 buses have a ball joint spindle arrangement and drop spindles are available providing a drop of 2.5″

 How do I lower the rear of my Type 2?

 To answer this commonly asked question first let’s look at some of the history of the rear ends of type 2’s (kombis) For early type 2 buses before 1967 (split window) the standard rear axle arrangement comprised of a reduction gear box (RGB) at the end of the gearbox axle shaft, these RGB’s allowed the early type 2’s to have a smaller engine capacity and still enough torque to climb hills when loaded up with people or freight.
-Due to the location and allignment of the RGB this increased the height of the bus to have it sitting with approximately 11″ of chassis to ground clearence and also having a positive camber on the rear wheels making them unstable in high wind and cornering when unloaded.
+Due to the location and alignment of the RGB this increased the height of the bus to have it sitting with approximately 11″ of chassis to ground clearance and also having a positive camber on the rear wheels making them unstable in high wind and cornering when unloaded.

 There are a few options when it comes to lowering the rear of an early type 2